Hands-on geography with Pin It! Maps! Read my Pin It! Maps review to find out how to make geography fun in your homeschool.

 I was so excited recently when I came across Pin It!
 Maps.
 I knew they would positively impact the way my children learn geography, since these maps make it interesting and very hands-on.

-An Introduction to Pin It!
+Hands-On Geography with Pin It!
 Maps

 The map itself is printed on heavy cardstock, and it is placed on top of a foam sheet.